kszdomagh/kszdomagh/README.md

 currently pursuing a degree in microelectronics at AGH UST

-interested in analog electronics, DIY tech, FPAAs, IC fabrication processes, and opto-electrical interfaces.
+interested in analog electronics, DIY tech, FPAAs, IC fabrication processes, opto-electrical interfaces and semiconductor radiation detectors.